ledeprogram/courses/foundations/mapping/merging-qgis-simple/README.md

 Sometimes you'll have to scroll far to the right, but in this case it's pretty clear: the join was successful, and you have your median income in a column.
 But now let's make sure it's the right **data type** - you want to make sure it's a number, not a string!

 Exit out of the attributes table and right-click the layer name, selecting `Properties`.
-Click `Fields` on the left hand side and groan loudly: the income is a String!
+Click `Fields` on the left hand side and groan loudly: **income is a String!**

 ![](images/sad-string.png)

+This would cause big problems later on when we'll want to add styles relative to the income values: you can't do `>` or `<` comparisons on a string, of course!

-### Changing the column type
+## Changing the column type

 Now we'll need to create a whole new field that converts the income field string to an integer.
 We'll use the **Field Calculator** for this.